971jawad/C-Users-scs-Downloads-ags-Support-Ticket-Resolution-Agent/README.md

 - **Error Debugging**: Identify bottlenecks and failure points instantly
 - **Retry Logic Visualization**: Track the complete retry loop with detailed reasoning

-**Setup Instructions:**
-1. Add your `LANGCHAIN_API_KEY` to environment variables
-2. Submit a ticket through the Streamlit interface
-3. Click the **"View Live Workflow"** link in the sidebar
-4. Watch your ticket process in real-time with full interactivity

 **Static Overview:**
 ```